General Application Advice

 * Do you know what the employer is looking for?

 * Could you do the job/fit in to the Organisation?

 * List the skills that are required and then list the evidence you will use to match them

-* Photocopy the form and try out your answers.
+* Try out different answers.
 It may take several attempts to get balanced answers which fit in the spaces provided

 * Use positive language and write clearly and concisely